PTCHD4: Gene

-Figure 3, which shows the location of gene PTCHD4 on chromosome 6, is courtesy of GeneCards.org.

 Expression

 Nominal expression of PTCHD4 was found in the brain, connective tissue, embryonic tissue, lungs, placenta, testis, trachea, and uterus, with the greatest expression in the trachea.
 Nominal expression was also found in the following disease states: chondrosarcoma, germ cell tumors, non-neoplasia, and uterine tumors.
 Protein localization was found in all tissues examined except the salivary glands, yet RNA expression was scarcely found anywhere.
 This may suggest that PTCHD4 protein is particularly resilient to degradation, and that it is only produced under key circumstances or at key life stages.

 Protein

 Homo sapiens PTCHD4 variant 1 is 846 amino acids in length, weighs 96.4 kilodaltons, and has an isoelectric point of 8.8.
 It has two isomers, which are denoted as variant 2 and variant X1.
 It is phenylalanine rich, and found in the cell membrane.

 Structure

 Phyre2 extrapolated the following 3D secondary structure with 100% certainty after analyzing 745 residues, (an 88% majority) of PTCHD4’s human protein sequence.
 Results were remarkably similar in such distant orthologs as earthworms, boneless fish, and green algae.
 There are an estimate 10 transmembrane helices.